Vesec/ICT223-Dashboard/README.md

 # About #

 - The repository contains the JSON files for each Widget, Rule Set, Profile and the necessary Python files to send and display data about the system to the Thingsboard dashboard.

-- The Dashboard is inteded to display statistics about the Raspberry Pi's environment as well as the System Resources.
+- This Dashboard is inteded to display statistics about the Raspberry Pi's environment as well as the System Resources.

 ## Notes ##

+  - A Device Profile Must be added to generate the token needed for responses to be sent to thingsboard.

+  - The Device name used with the dashboard is ***RPi 4B***

   - The Rules, Profiles and Widgets have been exported as Importable JSON files.